rahulrajIQ/timesworld/README.md

 * Register – Users can register and create a new profile.
 As of now four roles are available - (Admin, Staff, Editor, Student)
 * Login - Registered users can login using email and password
-* User Profile - Once logged in, users can check their profile details such as Name, Phoone, Email, Country.
+* User Profile - Once logged in, users can check their profile details such as Name, Phone, Email, Country.

 ### Quick Start